Density-driven higher-order topological phase transitions in amorphous solids: Introduction

 \section{Introduction}

 Amorphous solids, which can be grown by most solids, are ubiquitous in condensed matter \cite{zallen2008physics}.
-Unlike the traditional crystalline solids, the amorphous solids lack long-range order but maintain short-range order due to the random arrangement of internal atoms.
-Recently, the amorphous topological states, such as topological insulators \cite{PhysRevLett.118.236402,PhysRevB.96.121405,mitchell2018amorphous,bourne2018non, PhysRevB.99.045307,PhysRevB.99.165413,Chern_2019,costa2019toward,PhysRevB.101.035142,PhysRevResearch.2.013053, PhysRevResearch.2.043301,Marsal30260,peiheng2020photonic,grushin2021topological,Focassio_2021,PhysRevB.103.214203}, topological superconductors \cite{poyhonen2018amorphous}, and topological metals \cite{PhysRevLett.123.076401} have been theoretically proposed in amorphous systems.
-Meanwhile, several experimental works have reported the observations of topological states in amorphous materials, including silica bilayer \cite{Buchner,Burson_2016} and Bi$_{2}$Se$_{3}$ thin film \cite{corbae2021evidence}.
-The amorphous topological states which are independent of the specific spatial distribution of the microscopic constructions, has become a research hotspot in the pursuit of topological states of matter in aperiodic systems with a rapidly growing number of novel proposals.
+Unlike traditional crystalline solids, amorphous solids lack long-range order but maintain short-range order due to the random arrangement of internal atoms.
+Recently, amorphous topological states, such as topological insulators \cite{PhysRevLett.118.236402,PhysRevB.96.121405,mitchell2018amorphous,bourne2018non, PhysRevB.99.045307,PhysRevB.99.165413,Chern_2019,costa2019toward,PhysRevB.101.035142,PhysRevResearch.2.013053, PhysRevResearch.2.043301,Marsal30260,peiheng2020photonic,grushin2021topological,Focassio_2021,PhysRevB.103.214203}, topological superconductors \cite{poyhonen2018amorphous}, and topological metals \cite{PhysRevLett.123.076401}, have been theoretically proposed in amorphous systems.
+Meanwhile, several experimental works have reported observations of topological states in amorphous materials, including silica bilayers \cite{Buchner,Burson_2016} and Bi$_{2}$Se$_{3}$ thin films \cite{corbae2021evidence}.
+Amorphous topological states, which are independent of the specific spatial distribution of the microscopic constructions, have become a hot research topic in the pursuit of topological states of matter in aperiodic systems with a rapidly growing number of novel proposals.